 Our Partner Working Group is the first point of contact for new project ideas to help interested applicants understand the co-development approach within a fair and transparent process.
-The core membership of the Partner Working Group includes representation from the:
+The core membership of the Partner Working Group includes:

-- Department of Pediatrics, University of Calgary/Alberta Health Services
+- Nicole Romanow, Senior Consultant, Child Health Research, Department of Pediatrics, University of Calgary/Alberta Health Services

-- Alberta Children’s Hospital Research Institute, University of Calgary
+- Christina Hirota, Strategic Development Manger, Alberta Children’s Hospital Research Institute, University of Calgary

 The Partner Working Group facilitates the co-development process.
 One of the first steps is to “test your concept” with relevant ACH/AHS/UCalgary leadership and stakeholders to determine if your idea will move to a full funding application.
 Depending on the focus of your project, a different “test your concept” approach may be required.
 The Partner Working Group will help you to navigate this process.